 The bottom line is that it will be difficult for French and other European organizations to know what they don’t know about digital transformation.
 It’s new territory.
 And they may have difficulty measuring the risks in the midst of the transformation.
 So they may run the risk of elevating their cyber exposure.
 And it will be difficult for them to assess risks that they have not encountered before.

 Why are machines viewed as less important than users?
 I don’t know.
 Perhaps it’s because machines don’t seem as real and active as users.
-Unfortunately, hackers know that we are not adequately protecting machine identities.
+Unfortunately, hackers know that we are not adequately managing or managing machine identities.
 So machine identities represent a perfect target for them to attack.

 Eurpean organization are moving to the digital world at a very high speed, and to forget to secure the resulting explosion of machine identities is tantamount to suicide.